Social engineering: Quid Pro Quo attacks

 – all I need is your credentials…

-It can be considered as a request for your information in exchange for some compensation – that could be a free T-shirt or access to an online game or service in exchange for your login credentials, or a researcher asking for your password as part of an experiment in exchange for $100.
+It can be considered as a request for your information in exchange for some compensation – that could be a free T-shirt.
+In addition it could be access to an online game or service in exchange for your login credentials, or a researcher asking for your password as part of an experiment in exchange for $100.

 If it sounds too good to be true, it probably is quid pro quo…